César Augusto Blanco Gramajo: Chess career

 Due to working reasons, Blanco left Guatemala and became a member of the US Chess Federation around 1998.
 He played several tournaments around the US and got his FIDE rating under the US federation.

-Currently, Blanco is living back in Guatemala and continues to play chess over the board and postal chess.
+Currently, Blanco is living back in Guatemala and continues to play chess over the board and correspondence (online, by email or postal mail) chess.

 Occupation

 Blanco was vice president and director of finance and administration of Kellogg's Latin America region from 2000 until his early retirement in 2007.
 He previously worked for Bank of America, PepsiCo, and Citibank.

 Personal life

-Blanco married Vivian Bock in 1983, and the couple have three children: María Alejandra, an architect living in Germany, Pablo Andrés (an organizational Psychologyst) and Valeria.
+Blanco married Vivian Bock in 1983, and the couple have three children: María Alejandra, an architect living in Germany, Pablo Andrés (an organizational psychologist) and Valeria.

 Post retirement activities

 Blanco -already in his retirement- began to stream on Twitch in September 2021.
-His nickname is (Betobetun), focusing on tactics, study and analysis of games..
+His nickname is (Betobetun), focusing on strategy, tactics, and analysis of games..